EU/UK

 What is a PIF (Product Information File)?

-In order to ensure the safety of cosmetic products placed on EU and UK markets, cosmetic products should be produced in accordance with good manufacturing practice (PFB).
-There are several BPF standards, but the EU standard is ISO 22716.
-This standard gives guidance for the production, control, storage and dispatch of cosmetic products and affects manufacturers, suppliers, retailers, brand holders and retailers of cosmetic products.
+In order to ensure the safety of cosmetic products placed on the EU and UK markets, products should be produced in accordance with Good Manufacturing Practice (GMP).
+While there are several GMP standards, the recognized EU standard is ISO 22716.
+This standard provides guidance for the production, control, storage, and dispatch of cosmetic products; it affects manufacturers, suppliers, brand holders, and retailers within the industry.

 What is CPNP?

-CPNP is the acronym for Cosmetic Products Notification Portal.
+CPNP is an abbreviation for Cosmetic Products Notification Portal.
 This is an EU online notification system where responsible persons provide certain information on cosmetic products they place or make available on the EU market.
 This information is then made available to the competent authorities and anti-poison centres of the EU Member States.

 What is SCPN?